nebarnix/VoiceDetectingSquelch/README.md

 Update: you can omit the 10k resistor if you use a 100nF pass capacitor.

 # Which Sketch?
+## UPDATE - MVD appears to be more volume sensitive than MDV, so at first glance seems to work better, but MDV is far less sensitive to volume and therefore noisefloor changes.
-Use MVD unless you want to play with MDV
+Use MDV unless you want to play with MDV
+~~Use MVD unless you want to play with MDV~~
 * Avg->Varaince->Differentiation -> average energy vs smoother max energy showed worse detection, abandoned.
 * Max->Varaince->Differentiation -> Max filtered band energy, variance, then differentialtion is the best one
 * Max->Differentiation->Varaince -> Max filtered band energy, differentiation, then variance is where I started, but the model shows it is inferior. (see below for plots)